Now that I’ve written a review of every admixture project on GEDmatch I can step back and consider the best GEDmatch calculator for specific ancestry.

 The admixture projects started to appear on GEDmatch in 2011/12.
 At the time, 23andMe and FamilyTreeDNA were the biggest providers of tests.
 A high percentage of customers were Americans of Western European ancestry.

-The project creators were reacting to the fact that back in the early days of consumer DNA testing
+The project creators were reacting to the fact that back in the early days of consumer DNA testing, the emphasis was squarely on Western European heritage.

 There were also a growing number of academic genome studies that were based out of the United States.
 The project creators felt that there was too much focus on Western Europe, and other regions of the world were somewhat overlooked.